-Have you tried to make a bucket list for your family?
+Have you tried making your own bucket list for your family?
 Was it difficult to come up with the simple bucket list ideas?

-If you need some inspiration or motivation to create your family's bucket list, then look no further.
+If you need some inspiration or motivation to create your family bucket list ideas, then look no further.

 I want to share with you our family’s simple bucket list ideas.
-These are bucket list items that we have crossed off of our list after taking the leap and traveling full time together across the US in our motorhome for over a year.
+These are bucket lists that we have crossed off of our list after taking the leap and traveling full time together across the US in our motorhome for over a year.

 A bucket list is a list of goals, activities, or things to do before you die.
 The name ‘bucket’ refers to people wanting to accomplish items on the list before they ‘kick the bucket’, or die.